Mangala (film): Plot

 Mangala, the spirited daughter of a wealthy farmer, encounters the prince while chasing her pet pigeon.
 Captivated by her beauty, the prince falls in love at first sight.
 However, when Mangala resists his advances, the prince vows to marry her and confine her in a prison.
-Mangala, undeterred, boldly challenges him, declaring that she will bear his son and ensure the child punishes him.
+Mangala, undeterred, boldly challenges him, declaring that if that ever came to pass she will bear his son and ensure the child punishes him.

 The prince marries Mangala and imprisons her, but she secretly escapes with her father’s assistance.
 Determined to teach the prince a lesson, Mangala masters the dommari (street performance) arts.
 Disguised as a dancer, she performs before the prince, who once again falls for her charm and remarries her.
 Mangala gives birth to a son and raises him with care and discipline at her father’s home, ensuring he excels in his education.
 Ultimately, Mangala fulfills her challenge, with her son confronting the prince and delivering justice.